What Is Gematria? Definition & Meaning

-The practice originated in ancient Hebrew tradition and has been used for thousands of years to interpret religious texts, find hidden meanings, and explore mystical connections between concepts.
+The practice originated in ancient Hebrew tradition over 2,000 years ago and has been used continuously to interpret religious texts, discover hidden meanings in sacred scriptures, and explore mystical relationships between words and concepts in Kabbalistic tradition.

 History of Gematria